hydrocomputing/pymf6/README.md

 ## Run a model

-To test the install run a model with command_
+To test the install run a model with command:

     pymf6 path/to/my/model/mfsim.nam